 Take planning, for example.
 Creating an agenda and deciding on a meeting purpose takes effort.
 It’s simply easier to send out that invite and hope for the best.

 This uneven involvement continues during the “meat” of the meeting, with some attendees chiming in regularly and others staying silent.
-Without measures like popcorn activities, check-ins, or energizers in place, some may not speak at all.
+Without measures like meeting ground rules, check-ins, or energizers in place, some may not speak at all.
 By the end of the meeting, many participants leave feeling bored, defeated, and disconnected.

 Meetings like the one described above aren’t just annoying — they’re expensive.
 Research puts the bill for ineffective meetings at close to $542 billion globally.
 And since the average knowledge worker spends approximately 4.35 hours of their day in meetings, the opportunity costs are huge.